jwswift/Anti-Synchrony-Subspaces/README.md

 You need access to the Mathematica program to run the notebooks (foo.nb) but you can see the code and the output at foo.pdf.

 The two "Sequences*.nb" notebooks each make a version of Figure 6 with nMax = 20, using two different methods.
 The paper uses nMax = 8.
-You can run with larger values of nMax.
+You can run the notebooks with larger values of nMax.